GERALDKJK

 We eventually landed on the idea of an event discovery platform.

 What made this idea caught on for us was that event discovery already exists, but often in a form that feels static, cluttered or overly text-heavy.
 Users can find events through services like Google Search and ticketing platforms, but the experience can feel overwhelming and not exactly engaging.
-Eventure was our attempt to reimagine that experience and make discovering events feel more intuitive, interactive, approachable and most importantly, fun.
+Eventure was our attempt at reimagining that experience and make discovering events feel more intuitive, interactive, approachable and most importantly, fun.

 Web Application Architecture Diagram for Eventure

-Eventure was designed as a decoupled client-server application.
+At a high level, Eventure was designed as a decoupled client-server application.
 The frontend was built with Next.js, TypeScript, and Tailwind CSS, while the backend was built using Django REST Framework and PostgreSQL.
 We also integrated external services such as the Ticketmaster Discovery API for real-world event data, Google Maps for venue-related navigation, and Gmail SMTP for email verification and password reset user flows.

-I also took this project as an opportunity to utilise Docker.
-Having a containerised setup helped reduce environment-related friction across the team and made it easier for everyone to run the project consistently.
-It also reinforced something I had already started appreciating from past experience during polytechnic: even in school projects, a smoother development environment can make a very real difference to team productivity.
+Having a containerised setup helped reduce environment-related friction across the team and made it easier for everyone to run the project more consistently.
+It also reinforced something I had already started appreciating from past experience during polytechnic which is that a smooth development setup can have a very real impact on how well a team works.
+It may not be the most visible part of a project, but when the setup is cleaner, collaboration becomes much less frustrating.

 Challenges we faced

-Mobile showcase of event discovery and details One of the biggest challenges was not building the application, but coming up with the formal software engineering documents itself.
+One of the biggest challenges was not building the application, but coming up with the formal software engineering documents itself.

 This module was not only asking us to build a working application, but also to produce a long chain of deliverables across the SDLC: requirements, use case models, class diagrams, sequence diagrams, dialog maps, system architecture, application skeleton, testing artefacts, demo preparation, and final documentation.
 That meant the project was never just “build the app”.
 It was also about continuously translating what we were building into formal software engineering artefacts at each stage.